-Sometimes it can be really hard to empathize when the limitation is unseen or "invisible".
+Sometimes it can be really hard to empathize because the limitation is unseen or "invisible".
 Most people with special needs will not have an obvious outward difference in how they look but they may really struggle with tasks others do with ease or may behave in unexpected ways in ordinary circumstances.
 Each type of special need or disability has its own set of limitations and challenges.
 Modules H through S of this Toolbox provide ample information to help you understand and adapt your unit's program to different kinds of disabilities.

-An effective way to build empathy for a specific disability is to bring in a guest speaker who has that same disability.
+An effective way to build empathy for a specific disability is to bring in a guest speaker who has the same disability.
 (Though tempting, don't draw undue attention to the Scout with that disability, or put the Scout on the spot to "defend" him or herself.)
 The guest can speak from personal experience about living with that particular disability.
-Talking directly with people who have special needs or have family members with a special need can help you determine the most effective approaches for your Scout to succeed.
-But, if you don't have a resource person handy, this Inclusion Toolbox is intended to help fill the gap and provide information when you need it.
+Conversing directly with people who have special needs or with others who have experienced the challenges of a certain special need can help you determine the most effective approaches for your Scout to succeed.
+But, if you don't have a resource person at your disposal, this Inclusion Toolbox is intended to help fill the gap and provide information when you need it.